If it feels as though you can’t extricate politics from advertising in 2018, imagine what it was like 2,000-odd years ago.

 Digital transformation has brought advertising closer to our eyeballs – literally – and has provoked a vigorous response: Since when was it OK to steal my attention?

-Adverts have always been free to consumers, of course.
-They are prepared on behalf of entities that want to sell their wares.
+Adverts have always been free to consumers.
+They are prepared on behalf of entities that want to sell their wares and will pay for the privilege of our attention.
 In the midst of this exchange are third parties that, to differing degrees, sustain their business via the advertising spend: TV stations and magazines, social media companies and online games.
 They’re charging advertisers for a direct line to an engaged individual.

 Freemium models have been prevalent since the 1980s, sponsored by software businesses looking to get their product in the hands of as many people as possible.
 Digital distribution enabled businesses to reach a gargantuan, global audience almost instantly.

 And the model has become something of a panacea for tech start-ups in recent years, irrespective of how (or why) the application exists.
-It’s easier to find a few thousand people – globally, remember – that want to spend their time on a free app, then find a few advertisers – locally – to market to them, than it is to engage a few thousand people to the extent that they’re willing to pay for the privilege.
+It’s easier to find a few thousand people – globally, remember – that want to spend their time on a free app, then find a few advertisers – locally – to market to them, than it is to engage a few thousand people to the extent that they’re willing to pay.

 It’s a recent shift, despite the role advertising has played in our homes for generations.
 The difference is that we could choose to turn the TV off or close the magazine.
 But we keep our phones in our pockets, keep them on day and night, and use them as an entry point for entertainment, news, discovery and connection.
 Due to the omni-everything role that phones play in our lives, we have no escape and limited command to differentiate between which notifications are imperative, and which are definitely not.

 Spotify Premium is advert free.
 YouTube Premium is advert free.
 Brands are very-well aware that we value our time and will pay for a pollution-free experience.
 Seemingly, we’ve accepted that adverts should subtract value, rather than enhance it.